koka-lang/koka/util/README.md

 $ stack exec koka -- -e util/bundle.kk
 ```

-On Windows, do this in an Visual Studio x64 command line tools console, or release without `cl` compiled files (using just `clang-cl`):
+On Windows, do this in an Visual Studio x64 command line tools console, or release without `cl` compiled files (using just `clang-cl`)
+(on Windows you may need to set `VCPKG_ROOT` to point to the vcpkg installation directory):

 ```
 $ stack exec koka -- -e util/bundle.kk -- --nocl